-The Fair Housing Act declares a national policy of fair housing throughout the United States.
-The law makes illegal any discrimination in the sale, lease or rental of housing, or making housing otherwise unavailable, because of rage, color, religion, sex, handicap, familial status, or national origin.
+illegal any discrimination in the sale, lease or rental of The Fair Housing Act declares a national policy of fair housing throughout the United States.
+The law makes housing, or making housing otherwise unavailable, because of race, color, religion, sex, handicap, familial status, or naticanal origin.